Walmart Global Tech logo

 Laura B., VP of Associate Digital Experience

 The rollout offered valuable insights into what it takes to operationalize change across a large design organization.
-Key takeaways included:

 The experience reinforced that change doesn't happen through tools alone—it requires alignment, trust, and a shared vision for how we work better together.